Be the Cowboy Tour

 Be the Cowboy Tour was a concert tour by Japanese-American singer-songwriter Mitski, in support of her fifth studio album Be the Cowboy (2018).
-The tour began on August 12, 2018, in Providence, Rhode Island, United States and concluded on September 8, 2019, in New York City.
+The tour began on August 12, 2018, in Providence, Rhode Island, United States and concluded on September 8, 2019, in New York City, United States.

 Background

 In mid-2018, Mitski embarked on a concert tour called A Solo Tour of Beautiful Places.
 She visited cities that she did not usually get to play on tour in United States where she played solo without full-band.
 On June 4, 2018, she announced the European and North American tour dates, in support of Be the Cowboy.
 Katie Von Schleicher, Caroline Rose, EERA and Jessica Lea Mayfield were announced as the tour openers.
 On August 2, 2018, Mitski expanded North American tour with the opening act Sidney Gish.
 Mitski was announced to perform at the 2019 St Jerome's Laneway Festival, touring Australia and New Zealand, as well as sideshows.
 On November 26, 2018, she announced the tour dates in Asia, set in February 2019.
 She then announced additional tour dates in North America, Asia and Europe, alongside festival appearances.